-Administrative spend represented 4 percent of our total expenses.
+Administrative spend represented just over 5% of our total expenses.

-Raising awareness is essential to educating the public about the needs of this generation of wounded veterans.
-WWP’s outreach initiatives are designed to educate injured service members about the free programs available to them through WWP, encourage the public to refer veterans to the organization, and spread awareness around the issues facing veterans and their families.
-WWP performs outreach in several ways, including through donated programmatic media and educational messaging that it incorporates into its fundraising solicitations.
+Yes.
+Wounded Warrior Project’s outreach initiatives are designed to educate injured service members about the free programs available to them through Wounded Warrior Project, encourage the public to refer veterans to the organization, and spread awareness on the issues facing veterans and their families.